Cluster sizes in subcritical soft Boolean models: Setting and main results

+matching the results of~\cite{GLM2021} when their proof is specified to the soft Boolean model. {Note that these are the same bounds observed in~\eqref{eq:boundsForTailBeta} for \(\widetilde{\beta}\).
+In~\cite{GouereTheret2019}, the authors study the standard Boolean model with ball volumes that have finite second moment (i.e., \(1/\gamma>2\)) and show that subcriticality, i.e., \(\beta<\beta_c(\gamma,0,\infty)\), is equivalent to \(\P_o(\0 \text{ starts paths of length } n)<{\rm e}^{-cn}\).
+Obviously, the defining event of \(\beta_1\) looks similar but the considered paths are subject to stronger restrictions in order to deal with the stronger influence of vertices in regimes where there is no second moment for the ball volume and the long-range effects.}

-On a technical level, the necessity of \(\beta\) being small enters our proof in the \ref{stepB} to \ref{stepD} when potentially arbitrarily long paths have to be considered.
+On a technical level, the necessity of \(\beta\) being small enters our proof in \ref{stepB}, \ref{stepC}, and \ref{stepD} when potentially arbitrarily long paths have to be considered.
 Based on the nature of our proof, one could suspect that the statement of our main theorem holds for all \(\beta<\beta_1(\gamma,0,\delta)\).
 Particularly in \ref{stepB} only paths ending in its most powerful vertex are considered.
-Unfortunately, especially bounding~\eqref{eq:MainThmLGupperHToBound2} requires slightly more than bounding the number of paths occurring in the definition of \(\beta_1(\gamma,0,\delta)\).
-As~\eqref{eq:MainThmLGupperHToBound2} is the result of a moment bound, we believe that our results hold at least up to \({\beta}_1(\gamma,0,\delta)\).
+Unfortunately, bounding~\eqref{eq:MainThmLGupperHToBound2} requires slightly more than bounding the number of paths occurring in the definition of \(\beta_1(\gamma,0,\delta)\).
+However,~\eqref{eq:MainThmLGupperHToBound2} is the result of a moment bound.
+Additionally, while generally the decay of the probability of existence of shortcut-free paths of length \(n\) gives no information about the decay of the probability of a general path, in order to deduce the probability of \(\{\M_\beta>m\}\) one can always reduce to shortcut-free paths.
+We therefore believe the following for \(\widetilde{\beta}_c\) being the largest intensity, for which the tail bounds of Theorem~\ref{thm:Main} apply.